....

 How long were you at Mass.
 General?

 The team got right to work prepping me for surgery.
 When they were ready to proceed, they let Don in to see me one last time before they knocked me out.
 He promised to contact Jann as soon they wheeled me into the O.R.
-At this point, she still had no idea what had happened to me.
 I can’t tell you how much I appreciated Don keeping in touch with her (among all the other things he did for me, not the least of which was saving my life).
-I told him, though, that I wanted to break the news to her myself, before blasting off to La-La Land for God-knows how long.
-Hearing my voice first, she’d at least know that I was cognizant, not so messed up that I couldn't speak for myself.
-Afterwards, he could fill in the grisly details.
+I asked him if he'd lend me his phone so I could call Jann myself before blasting off to La-La Land for God-knows how long.
+It was important that she hear my voice so she'd know I that I wasn't too messed up to speak for myself.
+Afterwards, Don could fill her in the grisly details.

-“Sure, Sport!”
-Don said, handing me his cell phone.
+“Sure, Sport!” he said, handing me his cell phone.

 “Wanna let y’know I’m frine,” I told Jann, fighting the morphine and the swollen face.
 “Had a rittle p’blem s’morning wud’nt on my agenda...uh, am in Miss General, best people in-a-world, gun take good care-a me...”